credough/credo-login-signup-form/README.md

 Even though I didn’t finish this project 100%, I’m still proud of it.
 I learned that JavaScript is tricky, and I need to study it more.
-Next time, I want to fix this and build better websites.
+Next time, I want to fix this and build better one.

 ---